Jemaa El Fnaa Square Marrakech | History and Culture

 Regarding its history, very few documents exist but some snippet of the past managed to arrive till us.
 However a certain vagueness exists concerning the origin of its name, several hypothesis being all credible : Place of the Deceased or Place of the destroyed Mosque.

 Between the 12th century and the end of the 14th, the place appears in its role of justice.
 Medieval writings speak of a Place or esplanade (a rhaba, rather a rahba el ksar or place of the Palace) wherethe sentences of justice has beenmade and applied : hanging and decapitation.
 Also note that the Palace of this time used this esplanade for military purposes and military parades.

 In the 17th century, the Jemaa El Fnaa Square Marrakech appears in historical talesunder the name of Place des Trépassés (DeceasedPlace) for the first time.
-Name given after a epidemic plague that decimated a part of the population of Marrakech including the King himself (Ahmed Al Mansour) during 9 years, this one wanting to build a huge mosque in front of the square, which will not take place.
+Name given after a epidemic plague during 9 years, from 1598 to 1607, that decimated a part of the population of Marrakech.
+The Sultan himself (Ahmed Al Mansour) died.
+He is buried in the Saadian Tombs.

 From the 17th to the beginning of the 20th century, the Place is mentioned by several Moroccan or Foreign travelers as being a Place of business (shops, souks, administration of the customs) and aPlace of celebration (songs, dances, horse show) and always a Place of justice (execution of rebels by the authorities).

 In the 50s, facing the French Protectorate, it is noted according to the texts and songs of the time, the central role of the Place for the Moroccan resistance should be noted.

 2 / An intangible Cultural Héritage of humanity : UNESCO classification